WRB Trading Strategy in Detail

 The market moved up with a strong wide range candle and then dropped back down again.
 This looks like a reversal… but is it really?
 Let’s see what happened next:

 If you look closely, prices did not close past the opening price of the wide range candlestick.
 So it was a strong retracement.
 Here another example.

 As you already got the idea for placing a stop loss below or above the wide-range candle for avoiding unexpected reversal.
 Let me show you in an example

-In the next article, I am going to discuss the PIN Bar Trading Strategy in Detail.
+In the next article, I am going to discuss the VWAP Trading Strategy in Detail.
 Here, in this article, I try to explain in WRB Trading Strategy in detail.
-I hope you enjoy this article.
+I hope you enjoy this WRB Trading Strategy article.
 Please join my Telegram Channel to learn more and clear your doubts. https://t.me/tradingwithsmartmoney.